 One of the biggest defenses against bed bugs and other pests is proper education.
 Not only does this include carrying out periodic inspections and knowing what to look for, but also knowing how to tell facts from fiction.
-In the case of bed bugs, there are quite a few myths out there to bust.
+In the case of bed bug facts, there are quite a few myths hiding in the mix.

 The following guide will look at many of the most common claims regarding bed bugs and bed bug treatments, determining if they’re fact or fiction.
 The more you know, the better your chances of getting rid of bed bugs quickly and efficiently.